rezgui/wn-blogextension-plugin/README.md

 All the above features can be enabled in the CMS or used as components, depending on your requirements.

+## Changelog

+Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

+## Contributing

+Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

+## Security

+If you discover any security-related issues, please email info@numencode.com instead of using the issue tracker.

 # Author

 **NumenCode.BlogExtension** plugin was created by and is maintained by [Blaz Orazem](https://www.orazem.si/).

-Please write an email to [info@numencode.com](mailto:info@numencode.com) about all the things concerning this project.
+Please write an email to info@numencode.com about all the things concerning this project.

 Follow [@blazorazem](https://twitter.com/blazorazem) on Twitter.